AvadoDServer/AVADO-DNP-Prysm-beacon-chain/README.md

 ## Some random tips

 - the docker-compose file creates a mount point `/data` where you can store data that has to be saved on a seperate volume to be retained after a package restart.
-- you can bump the package version number using `avadosdk patch`
+- you can bump the package version number using `avadosdk increase patch`
 - upon installing - the AVADO will create a DNS entry called `my.<packagename>` that resolvves to the docker container's IP address.
 This is convenient if you want to open a web UI from the package.
 If you install this package - the hostname `my.avado-dnp-template.public.dappnode.eth` will resolve to its IP address.
 - in the AVADO repo - there are several packages published that you can take a look at to get inspired on how to fiddle with parameters.
 - The installer currently requires that there is only one docker image per package.
 So you need to put all your stuff in one container.